 In today’s economy, everyone is looking for a way to reduce costs and save more, but it often seems harder than ever to be able to afford the things we need and want.
 This is especially true for those living on a fixed income, such as elderly people.
-If your senior loved one is looking for ways to save some money, the staff at Home Care Assistance in Phoenix suggests following these tips.
+If your senior loved one is looking for ways to save some money while providing home care, Phoenix Home Care Assistance suggests following these tips.

 1. Take the Senior Discount

 Many businesses offer discounts to senior citizens, but sometimes seniors may have to ask about these savings, especially if they happen to be lucky enough not to look their age.
 Some museums and stores include senior discounts into their pricing spectrum, so it never hurts to ask.
 Accepting a senior discount should not be an embarrassing thing for your loved one.
 It is meant to help out.

 When appliances are not in use, turn them off.
 Computers left in standby mode, for instance, are still using energy, which translates to a higher electric bill.
 Your loved one may feel it is harmless to leave the porch light or television on when not in use, but keeping those turned off can make a big difference in monthly spending.

 During the day, suggest your loved one keep the blinds and curtains drawn to keep out heat from the sun.
 Not only can it save his or her carpet from being discolored, but it can also cut energy costs.
 This simple tip can reduce the amount of heat entering your loved one’s home by up to 45 percent.
 In the summer, this can be a huge help, as the AC will likely have to run less frequently.

 Some seniors subscribe to services they are not legitimately using.
 If your loved one pays for store or club memberships he or she doesn’t use any longer, they should be canceled.
 These types of unused memberships have a way of dwindling cash without seniors realizing it because they are often individually cheap.